Character page for the Gundam Build Divers television series.

 - You Shall Not Pass!: As Riku gets closer to Tsukasa, she receives an order to stop him, leading her to say this word by word.
 After her HeelFace Turn, she pulls this on one of Tsukasa's mercenaries, allowing Riku to finally reach him.

-- Zettai Ryouiki: Grade-A with her leg socks in her GBN Avatar.
+- Zettai Ryouiki: Grade-A with her over-knee boots and stockings in her GBN Avatar.
 Grade B in her actual school uniform.

 Voiced by: Kira Buckland (English)

 Picked out by Sarah when visiting a pet shop, Mol-chan is a carbuncle, a rodent-based creature with a jewel in its forehead.